ETL Testing Automation: An Effective & Efficient Approach

 The ETL was a standard history data maintenance process.
 Our client had the entire data in Salesforce.
 To execute their daily analytical functions, they needed in-house data.
 Because hitting Salesforce API multiple times was not very cost-friendly.
 So, they approached us.

 Our team built a daily execution job which would replicate the Salesforce database into MySQL – 1st tier.
 The complexity was that, Salesforce would dynamically add/remove columns.
 However, a RDBMS is generally not meant for it.
 So, we had the 1st tier which was the exact replica of Salesforce system and then the 2nd tier was the Historical Data Maintenance Database which used to hold all the deleted/updated/newly added columns as well as records.

 In this article, I would like to share my approach that I used for ETL testing.

-The ETL testing cycle is depicted in the following diagram:
+The ETL testing cycle is depict in the following diagram:

-Following are some standard test scenarios considered while testing all the ETL modules.
+Following are some standard test scenarios consider while testing all the ETL modules.